anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The RVR MUST be extended with the following parameter, when the assertion "agent-proximity" is requested, as defined in {{I-D.ietf-anima-rfc8366bis}}:

-* agent-sign-cert: LDevID(RegAgt) certificate or the LDevID(RegAgt) certificate including certificate chain.
+* agent-sign-cert: EE (RegAgt) certificate or the EE (RegAgt) certificate including certificate chain.
   In the context of this document it is a JSON array of base64encoded certificate information and handled in the same way as x5c header objects.
-  If only a single object is contained in the x5c it MUST be the base64-encoded LDevID(RegAgt) certificate.
+  If only a single object is contained in the x5c it MUST be the base64-encoded EE (RegAgt) certificate.
-  If multiple certificates are included in the x5c, the first MUST be the base64-encoded LDevID(RegAgt) certificate.
+  If multiple certificates are included in the x5c, the first MUST be the base64-encoded EE (RegAgt) certificate.

 The MASA uses this information for verification that the registrar-agent is in proximity to the registrar to state the corresponding assertion "agent-proximity".